itsneeleshsingh/pwn.college_neelesh/Pondering_Paths.md

     ```
 5. The flag appeared on the screen, which I then copied and submitted on [pwn.college](https://pwn.college/linux-luminarium/paths/) to complete the challenge.

-Here `/challenge/run` is an absolute path as it is invoked from the right directory.

 ## What I learned

 1. Using the cd command